vmware-archive/app-manage/puppet/pivotal-webserver/README.md

-# Pivotal vFabric Web Server Module for Puppet
+# Pivotal Web Server Module for Puppet

 This README covers the initial release of the Pivotal Web Server module for puppet.
 This README assumes the reader has a basic understanding of puppet and Pivotal Web Server.